 You’ll have to know the type of stock you’re dealing in, as well as to be well-informed at all times, to avoid making mistakes.

 Choose a trading platform that allows you to set up S/L and T/P points.
 These are automatic roles that limit your losses before they get out of hand but also prevent you from getting carried away on a high and missing the opportunity to sell when needed.

 3. Follow the 1% Rule

 Experts agree that you should only be willing to risk 1% of your capital on a single trade.

-Finally, it’s crucial that you keep a cool head at all times.
+Finally, you must keep a cool head at all times.
 Given the addictive nature of day trading, it’s probably the hardest of all the risk management strategies.
 But, ultimately, if you can’t control yourself, this type of job is probably not for you in the first place.

 Is Day Trading the Right Career Path for You?

 There is no catch-all answer to this question.
 Whether day trading is the right job for you greatly depends on whether you’re cut out for it.
 If you’re self-disciplined, don’t have an addictive personality, can keep a clear head in stressful situations, and are ready to do a lot of learning, then yes, it could be a way to make a pretty penny.
 But also, don’t forget that you’ll need a starting capital of at least $25,000 in the US, or you’ll have to work the foreign markets which might mean unconventional hours and a prolonged learning curve.

 If despite all the risks, you’re still interested in it, then you have potential.
 Getting started, make sure that you give yourself time to become familiar with the practice.
 This means doing a lot of reading on the subject, as well as using trading software stimulators to get to know how everything works.
 It’s also not a bad idea to keep in mind that most day traders don’t remain in this line of business for a long time.
 So, it would be best if you didn’t quit your day job, or set some rules about how long you’re willing to pursue this career.